 8) FAMILY & GROUP PHOTOS - The best time for these is straight after everyone has congratulated you.
 It’s best to start with the big group photograph of everyone first (before people disperse) and then move onto the important family photographs straight afterwards.
 It can be a mission getting everyone together and it takes time, but something that makes it easier is to ask your MC (or somebody who knows most of your guests) to help get everyone together.
 Closer to the date, it’s a good idea to make a list of what family/friend photographs you want

-9) YOUR PHOTO SESSION - Always try leave enough time for bridal party photos and your portrait session.
+9) YOUR PHOTO SESSION - Always try leave enough time for wedding party photos and your creative portrait session.
 We know you don’t want to be away from your guests for too long, but we do need some time to make sure we get great photographs for you.

 10) FIRST LOOKS - expanding on the point above, one of the ways to have your day flow a bit easier, is to have what we call a ‘first look’ (or reveal), where you get to see each other before the ceremony.
 The great thing about first looks is that you can get all the bridal party and couple photographs done before any of your guests arrive at your wedding.
 Then, after the ceremony you won't need to go anywhere or leave your guests.
 This is a major advantage in my opinion.
 It does however mean that you both see each other before the ceremony, so if you’re not the traditional type, i’d strongly suggest you consider a first look.
 First looks can be fun, and many couples prefer seeing each other for the first time while alone, rather than in front of all their guests - it's definitely something cool to consider